Here’s what you’ll find in this CBD Guide:

 8. CBD Glossary

-To navigate in the CBD and hemp industry, you need to get familiar with the terms that are being used widely by manufacturers, resellers, customers, and marketers.
+To navigate in the CBD, Delta-8 and hemp-derived products industry, you need to get familiar with the terms that are being used widely by manufacturers, resellers, customers, and marketers.
 We put a shortlist with the most common terms used in the CBD space, check them out below:

 Cannabidiol (CBD) – one of the most important components with a wide range of therapeutic application, extracted from the cannabis plant (Cannabis sativa).